What Can I Flush?

 Retail Sewer Service Line Disclosure

-The retail sewer service lateral line is the pipe that extends between the main sewer pipe in the road and the home or business.
-Spanish Fork City is responsible for the structural integrity of the retail sewer service lateral line from the sewer main pipe in the road to the property line on all residential properties.
-Owners of non-residential property shall be responsible for the entire retail sewer service lateral from the building to the main line.
-The property owner is responsible for it between the property line and the home or business.
+The retail sewer service lateral line is the pipe that extends between the main sewer pipe in the road and a home or business.
+Spanish Fork City is responsible for pipe repairs from the main line in the road to the property line on residential properties.
+Owners of non-residential property shall be responsible for pipe repairs all the way from the main line to the building.
+All property owners are responsible for the cleaning and clearing of their entire service line.

 All users of City utility services shall keep their service lines and connections and other apparatus in good repair and protected from frost, trees, and other hazards at their own expense.
 No person shall be allowed to dig into a City right-of-way for the purpose of laying, removing, or repairing any utility line without first obtaining an excavation permit from the City.
 See Title 13.04.030H and SB 45.